thomascriss/AzureTerraform2hWorkshop/README.md

 Prerequisites:

-Azure Subscription with contributer access or higher Azure CLI 2.8 or higher
+Azure Subscription with contributer access or higher.
+Azure CLI 2.8 or higher.
-Terraform 0.12 or higher
+Terraform 0.12 or higher.

 Copy or download and extract the source files from this repository.